voder-ai/eslint-plugin-traceability/docs/maintenance-performance-tests.md

      - `runMaintenanceCli(["node", "traceability-maint", "detect", "--root", <workspaceRoot>, "--json"])`.
      - Optionally, additional coverage for `report` and `update` subcommands using the same fixture.
    - **Expectation**:
-     - CLI commands complete within a generous time budget (aligned with the ~5 second target for core APIs on this dataset).
+     - CLI commands complete within a generous time budget aligned with the **5 second per-operation limit** for the corresponding core APIs on this dataset.
      - Exit codes follow the contract (0 for clean, 1 for stale, 2 for usage errors).
      - JSON output is well-formed and includes the expected number of stale paths for the large fixture.